kelly/node-i2c/README.md

 # i2c

-Bindings for i2c-dev lib.
+Bindings for i2c-dev.
 Plays well with Raspberry Pi and Beaglebone.

 ## Install